amirkogit/WinRT/README.md

 	.idl (Interface Definition Language)

 - CSharpApp
-	- This project illustrates how to consume a component developed as windows runtime.
+	- This C# project illustrates how to consume a windows runtime component developed in standard C++.

 References:
 - Pluralsight course on "Essentials of Windows Runtime"